Why take

-• Mild-to-moderate COVID‑19 has symptoms (such as fever, cough, sore throat, and more) that generally can be treated at home
+• Symptoms (such as fever, cough, sore throat, and more) that generally can be treated at home

 • These symptoms usually occur within the first few days of illness

-• Many people recover without needing special treatment, but in some people, COVID‑19 becomes severe, often days into their symptoms.
+• Many people recover without needing special treatment, but in some people COVID becomes severe, often days into their symptoms.
 This is more likely if you have a high-risk factor

 PAXLOVID Clinical Trial Results